oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

     - org: Cloud Native Computing Foundation

 --- abstract
 Transaction Tokens (Txn-Tokens) are designed to maintain and propagate user identity and authorization context across workloads within a trusted domain during the processing of external requests, such as API calls.
-They ensure that this context is preserved throughout the call chain, even when new transactions are initiated internally, thereby enhancing security and consistency in complex, multi-service architectures.
+They ensure that this context is preserved throughout the Call Chain, even when new transactions are initiated internally, thereby enhancing security and consistency in complex, multi-service architectures.
 --- middle

 # Introduction